rivy/xbmc-script.audio.pandora/README.txt

 * uses the Pandora JSON API from the Pithos Project

-This script is released freely without restrictions, but also without warrenty, as described in the file "COPYING.txt"
+This script is released under the GPL-3.0 license, without warranty, as further described in the file "COPYING.txt"

 Usage: